spyder-ide/spyder/spyder/utils/help/tutorial.rst

 Multiple files
 ~~~~~~~~~~~~~~

-When multiple files are opened in the Editor, the corresponding tabs at the top of the window area are arranged in the order they are opened, but can be easily moved around if you wish.
+When multiple files are opened in the :guilabel:`Editor`, the corresponding tabs at the top of the window area are arranged in the order they are opened, but can be easily moved around if you wish.

 On the left of the tabs, there is as icon that shows ``Browse tabs`` if the mouse hovers over it.
 It is useful to jump to a particular file directly, if many files are open.